Estuary

 For this read, we’ll be using the Azure Postgres database.
 If you’re unfamiliar with Azure Postgres, it’s easy to set up and deploy a Postgres database on Azure.
 The three methods we’ll be exploring are

-• Using Estuary Flow
+• Method 3: Moving Data From Postgres to MongoDB Using Estuary Flow

 Before we go in-depth, let’s do a comparison between these three methods.